SAP-samples/teched2024-DT180/exercises/ex1/README.md

 8. Click on Artifact Name `SAP IBP Write - Process Posted Data` The screen should look similar to this one:
 <br>![](/exercises/ex1/images/SessionDT180IBPWriteProcessPostedData.gif)
+[!NOTE]
-Note 1: As you can see from the screenshot above there should be one entry sent to IBP and processed successfully there.
+As you can see from the screenshot above there should be one entry sent to IBP and processed successfully there.
 The reason for that is that we have defined a `Dummy Customer ID`, but we set `Customer Filter` to an empty string.
 This way we only creaded a dummy customer in IBP, but we did not replicate customers from S/4 to IBP, which is only triggered if a filter is defined in `Customer Fliter`.
 This is why the delivered default value of that field is `0-ZZZ`, which means all customers with an ID that is alphabetically between `0` and `ZZZ` are replicated from S/4 to IBP.
-9. Click on artifact `Integrate Business Partners from SAP S4HANA Cloud to SAP IBP` You should be able to see some `Custom Headers`, at least if you scroll down, and attachment `Parameters` even further down in the list.
+10. Click on artifact `Integrate Business Partners from SAP S4HANA Cloud to SAP IBP` You should be able to see some `Custom Headers`, at least if you scroll down, and attachment `Parameters` even further down in the list.
 Please click on the link of attachment `Parameters`.
 You should be able to see the content of that attachment.
 If the content is not readable, because all rows are written into the same row you can download the attachment and open it with an editor to read the content.
 The attachment contains the most important information about which parameters were used when processing the business iFlow `Integrate Business Partners from SAP S4HANA Cloud to SAP IBP`.
 The content of the attachment could look like this:
 ```Customer Filter: